moliver28/research-handbook/content/handbook/engineering/infrastructure/core-platform/systems/distribution/maintenance/renovate.md

 Here is a [snippet](https://gitlab.com/-/snippets/3761950) that describes how to test locally.

-## Adding new dependencies

-1. Add a fork of the canonical project.
-   * This is used by Renovate to create MRs for the canonical project.
-1. Add configuration file under suitable project.

 ## Additional Information

-Additional information can be found in [Distribution: Renovate Gitlab Bot 101](https://gitlab.com/gitlab-org/distribution/distributions-101/-/tree/main/GitLab%20Renovate%20Bot?ref_type=heads).
+- Additional information can be found in [Distribution: Renovate Gitlab Bot 101](https://gitlab.com/gitlab-org/distribution/distributions-101/-/tree/main/GitLab%20Renovate%20Bot?ref_type=heads).

-Specific instructions for adding new dependencies are located in the [Renovate Gitlab docs](https://gitlab.com/gitlab-org/frontend/renovate-gitlab-bot/-/blob/main/docs/setting-up-a-new-project.md).
+- Specific instructions for adding new dependencies are located in the [Renovate Gitlab docs](https://gitlab.com/gitlab-org/frontend/renovate-gitlab-bot/-/blob/main/docs/setting-up-a-new-project.md).